 「は」－Ha (tooth)?
 No, no, I am currently suffering from a cavity, so I don’t want to think about teeth! …So the word that I have chosen for this post is, yes, 「はにわ」― Haniwa.
 Those who guessed correctly, well done!!
 Actually, they must be a little weird!!
 Hahaha.

-「はにわ」－ Haniwa is unglazed pottery made in Japan’s Kofun period, from the later half of the 3rd centruy to the later half of the 6th century.
-They were lined in front of or around the burial mounds of the graves of influential people, and used in festivals and ceremonies.
+「はにわ」－ Haniwa is an unglazed pottery made in Japan’s Kofun period, from the later half of the 3rd century to the later half of the 6th century.
+They were lined in front of or around the burial mounds of the graves of influential people and used in festivals and ceremonies.
 They come in various forms such as people, animals, houses, and boats, and are valuable resources for learning the lifestyle and culture of that period.
-For example, Haniwa in the shape of a human resemble people such as aristocrats, warriors, farmers, shrine maidens, and so on, and we can learn about each one’s occupational clothing and accessories, and possessions, etc. Also, for Haniwa in the form of a horse, as those with a higher status own more horses, more of them were created than any other animal to show the owner’s scale of influence, and displayed around around the burial mound.
+For example, Haniwa in the shape of a human resemble people such as aristocrats, warriors, farmers, shrine maidens, and so on, and we can learn about each one’s occupational clothing and accessories, and possessions, etc. Also, for Haniwa in the form of a horse, as those with a higher status own more horses, more of them were created than any other animal to show the owner’s scale of influence and displayed around the burial mound.

 Hmm, I have no interest in earthen dolls made long ago…I know you’re thinking that!
 No, no, Haniwa are definitely not things of the past.
 Actually, Haniwa’s somewhat relaxed appearances and expressions have garnered popularity, and they have stealthily become a fad as the pioneer of “mascot characters”!!